Summary of significant accounting policies

 In May 2014, the FASB issued an accounting standard that provides a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry‑specific guidance.
 This guidance does not apply to lease contracts with customers.
 The standard will require an entity to recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This update creates a five-step model that requires entities to exercise judgment when considering the terms of the contract including (i) identifying the contract with the customer; (ii) identifying the separate performance obligations in the contract; (iii) determining the transaction price; (iv) allocating the transaction price to the separate performance obligations; and (v) recognizing revenue when each performance obligation is satisfied.

 In February 2016, the FASB issued an accounting standard that requires lessees to recognize lease-related assets and liabilities on the balance sheet, other than leases that meet the definition of a short-term lease.
 In certain circumstances, the lessee is required to remeasure the lease payments.
 Qualitative and quantitative disclosures, including significant judgments made by management, will be required to provide insight into the extent of revenue and expense recognized and expected to be recognized from existing contracts.
 Under the new standard, lessor accounting remains similar to the current model.
 The new standard will be effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted.
 The new standard must be adopted using the modified retrospective transition approach.
-We plan to adopt the standard on its required effective date of January 1, 2019.
+We will adopt the standard on its required effective date of January 1, 2019.
 We do not expect the impact of this standard to be material to our Consolidated Balance Sheets and Consolidated Income Statements.

 Allowance for credit losses

 In June 2016, the FASB issued an accounting standard that requires entities to estimate lifetime expected credit losses for most financial assets measured at amortized cost and certain other instruments, including trade and other receivables, net investments in leases and off-balance sheet credit exposures.
 The standard also requires additional disclosure, including how the entity develops its allowance for credit losses for financial assets measured at amortized cost and disaggregated information on the credit quality of net investments in leases measured at amortized cost by year of the asset’s origination for up to five annual periods.
 The standard is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 Early adoption will be permitted in any interim or annual period beginning after December 15, 2018.
 The new standard must be adopted using the modified retrospective transition approach.
-We plan to adopt the standard on its required effective date of January 1, 2020.
+We will adopt the standard on its required effective date of January 1, 2020.
 We are evaluating the effect the adoption of the standard will have on our Consolidated Balance Sheets and Consolidated Income Statements.

 Statement of cash flows